learn-tdd-in/learntdd.in/src/react/index.md

 }
 ```

-Note that for this tutorial we'll use function components and hooks.
-But the tests we'll write will work just the same if you write class components instead.
-That's one of the great things about tests that aren't coupled to implementation details.

 ## The Feature Test

 When performing outside-in TDD, our first step is to **create an end-to-end test describing the feature we want users to be able to do.** For our simple messaging app, the first feature we want is to be able to enter a message, send it, and see it in the list.